telus/terraform-aws_elasticache_cluster/README.md

 Defaults:

 - `engine_version` - The Redis version you want to use.
 Defaults to 2.8.24
-- `node_type` - The EC instance type, defaults to cache.m4.large
+- `node_type` - The Elasticache instance type, defaults to cache.m4.large
 - `availability_zone` - The availability zones your node will launch into.
 Defaults to ca-central-1a
-- `port` - EC port.
+- `port` - Elasticache port.
 Defaults to 6379
 - `num_cache_nodes` - Number of nodes wanted for cluster.
 Defaults to 1
 - `security_group_ids` - Security group ID for cluster.
 - `subnet_group_name` Subnet group name for cluster.